-Colorectal cancer has an estimated mortality of 56% (2012), and around 20% of diagnosed patients already have metastases at diagnosis.^[28] Isolating the chemical fingerprint of metastatic colorectal cells will aid tissue and single-cell studies on the effectiveness of preoperative treatments and tumour identification.
-For this study, the main cell lines chosen were SW480 and SW620, derived from a primary Duke's stage B adenocarcinoma and secondary tumour in a lymph node from the same patient.^[29-31] Using these cell lines can help isolate metastasis variability from the person-to-person variation.
-Previous reports of vibrational spectroscopy on the SW620 or SW480 model system at the single-cell level have been undertaken using synchrotron Fourier transform infrared microspectroscopy on live cells^[32] and Raman spectroscopy of a small number of fixed cells combined with stimulated Raman scattering.^[33]
+Colorectal cancer has an estimated mortality of 56% (2012) and around 20% of diagnosed patients already have metastases at diagnosis.^[28] Isolating the chemical fingerprint of metastatic colorectal cells will aid tissue and single-cell studies on the effectiveness of pre-operative treatments and tumour identification.
+For this study, the main cell lines chosen were SW480 and SW620, derived from a primary Duke's stage B adenocarcinoma and secondary tumour in a lymph node from the same patient^[29-31].
+Using these cell lines can help isolate metastasis variability from the person-toperson variation.
+Previous reports of vibrational spectroscopy on the SW620/SW480 model system at the single-cell level have been undertaken using synchrotron Fourier Transform Infra-Red Micro-spectroscopy on live cells^[32] and Raman spectroscopy of a small number of fixed cells combined with Stimulated Raman scattering^[33].

-In addition, HL60, HCT116, and HT29 cells were analysed.
-HL60 is a nonadherent blood cell line derived from human promyelocytic leukaemia and was used to show the ability of Raman to differentiate between cell lines with very different origins.
+In addition, HL60, HCT116 and HT29 cells were analyzed.
+HL60 is a non-adherent blood cell line derived from human promyelocytic leukaemia and was used to show the ability of Raman to differentiate between cell lines with very different origins.
 HCT116 cells are derived from human colon carcinoma, so are expected to show similarities with primary colon cancer cell lines and will challenge the system to separate between different cancer types from the same tissue.
 HT29 cells are derived from Duke's C stage human colon adenocarcinoma and are thus expected to show similarities with the SW480 cell line that is human colon adenocarcinoma Duke's stage B, challenging the system to differentiate between different stages of the same disease.
-A schematic outlining the Duke's stages of colorectal adenocarcinoma is shown in Figure S1.
-Previous studies have done bulk Raman measurements in HL60 cell pellets,^[34-36] on single-nuclei of HL60 cells,^[37] and on fixed HT29 cells.^[38] Single-cell live label-free Raman spectroscopy of these cell lines has been previously done comparing HCT116 cells with HT29 cells,^[39] studying apoptosis induction on HCT116 cells,^[40,41] studying proliferation effects caused by coculture of HL60 cells with mesenchymal stem cells^[42] and comparing HL60 cells with peripheral blood mononuclear cells,^[43] but the number of cells analysed in these studies were always below 30.
+A schematic outlining the Duke's stages of colorectal adenocarcinoma is shown in Fig. S1 (Supporting information).
+Previous studies have done bulk Raman measurements in HL60 cell pellets^[34-36], on single-nuclei of HL60 cells^[37] and on fixed HT29 cells^[38].
+Single-cell live label-free Raman spectroscopy of these cell lines has been previously done comparing HCT116 cells with HT29 cells^[39], studying apoptosis induction on HCT116 cells^[40,41], studying proliferation effects caused by co-culture of HL60 cells with mesenchymal stem cells^[42] and comparing HL60 cells with peripheral blood mononuclear cells^[43], but the number of cells analysed in these studies were always below 30.

-Here, we present the first report of Raman spectroscopy on live cells on multiple colorectal cell lines SW480/ SW620/HT29/HCT116 and compare these to a noncolorectal cell line such as HL60.
+Here we present the first report of Raman spectroscopy on live cells on multiple colorectal cell lines SW480/SW620/HT29/HCT116 and compare these to a non-colorectal cell line such as HL60.
 Data were obtained from 680 live cells, with excellent reproducibility between experiments.
-SW480 and SW620 results were first analysed using different multivariate methods-PCA or LDA, DT, and SVM-to find an optimal multivariate method to differentiate between these primary and secondary cancer cells.
-Then, additional cell lines were added to the analysis to identify possible metastasis biomarkers compared with a greater pool of cells ranging from different disease states, different disease types within the same organ, and different cell origins altogether.
+SW480/SW620 results were first analyzed using different multivariate methods - PCA/LDA, DT and SVM - to find an optimal multivariate method to differentiate between these primary and secondary cancer cells.
+Then, additional cell lines were added to the analysis to identify possible metastasis biomarkers compared to a greater pool of cells ranging from different disease states, different disease types within the same organ and different cell origins altogether.
 Results have successfully classified these cells with high accuracy and identified potential biomarkers that will need to be tested in further experiments in clinical samples.